maranomynet/formatchange/README.md

 Each callback is immediately run upon subscription if `formatMonitor.isRunning() === true` – so no separate "initialization" is required.

+If the callback should not be run immediately, then pass `false` as a second parameter to `.subscribe()`  – like so: `formatMonitor.subscribe( myEventCallback, false )`

 Subscriptions can be cancelled any time:

 ```js